duccanhole/TicTacToe/README.md

-##Tic Tac Toe build by React
+# Tic Tac Toe build by React
+## How to install
--Clone this reponsive
+- Clone this reponsive
--Type 'npm start' in terminal(require install Node.js)
+- Type 'npm start' in terminal(require install Node.js)